ibm-cloud-docs/speech-to-text/language-resource.md

 For example, accountants adhere to a common set of standards and procedures that are known as Generally Accepted Accounting Principles (GAAP).
 When you create a custom model for a financial domain, provide sentences that use the term GAAP in context.
 The sentences help the service distinguish between general phrases such as "the gap between them is small" and domain-centric phrases such as "GAAP provides guidelines for measuring and disclosing financial information."

 In general, it is better for corpora to use words in different contexts, which can improve how the service learns the words.
-However, if users speak the words in only a couple of contexts, then showing the words in other contexts does not improve the quality of the custom model.
-Speakers never use the words in those contexts.
+However, if users speak the words in only a couple of contexts, then showing the words in other contexts does not improve the quality of the custom model: Speakers never use the words in those contexts.
 If speakers are likely to use the same phrase frequently, then repeating that phrase in the corpora can improve the quality of the model.
 (In some cases, even adding a few custom words directly to a custom model can make a positive difference.)

 ### Preparing a corpus text file
 {: #prepareCorpus}